flutter/plugins/packages/device_info/README.md

 # device_info

-This Flutter plugin provides an API for querying information about the device a Flutter application is running on.
+This Flutter plugin provides an API for querying information about the device on which a Flutter application is running.

 # Usage